library(lme4); library(lmerTest); library(emmeans)

 The design looks well balanced.

-Model fitting with R is exactly the same as shown in previous chapters: we need to include all effect, as well as the interaction, which is represented by using the colon indicator ‘:’.
-Therefore, model syntax is:
+Model fitting with R is exactly the same as shown in previous chapters: we need to include all fixed effects, as well as the interaction, which is represented by using the colon indicator ‘:’.

 yield ~ d + n + p + k + d:n + d:p + d:k + n:p + n:k + p:k + d:n:p:k